dfdeagle47/bucket-antivirus-function/README.md

  image.
 The resulting archive will be built at `build/lambda.zip`.
 This file will be uploaded to AWS for both Lambda functions below.

+### Build from Source (Windows)

+To build the archive to upload to AWS Lambda using Windows, run `docker-compose up --force-recreate`.
+The docker-compose.yml acts very similarly to the `make` command.
+However, on Windows, we have to copy the files to another folder in the container because the `virtualenv` command will fail for the mounted /opt/app folder.
+Otherwise, the process is the same: the archive will be built at `build/lambda.zip`.

 ### AV Definition Bucket

 Create an s3 bucket to store current antivirus definitions.
 This